cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

 .. versionadded:: 8.0.0

-Cylc handles :term:`graphs <graph>` in an event-driven manner which means that a workflow can follow different paths in different eventualities.
+Cylc 8 handles :term:`graphs <graph>` in an event-driven way so that a workflow can automatically follow different paths in different eventualities.
 This is called :term:`branching`.

 .. note::

-   Before Cylc 8 graphs were not event-driven so :term:`suicide triggers <suicide trigger>` were used to allow the graph to evolve at runtime.
+   Before Cylc 8 graphs were not event-driven so :term:`suicide triggers
+   <suicide trigger>` were needed to clean up unused branches at runtime.

 Basic Example
 ^^^^^^^^^^^^^

-In this example Cylc will follow one of two possible "branches" depending on the outcome of task ``b``:
+Here Cylc will follow one of two "branches" depending on the outcome of task ``b``:

 * If ``b`` succeeds then the task ``c`` will run.
 * If ``b`` fails then the task ``r`` will run.